 We've already written about bad albums by great artists, but what about the other side of the coin - unexpectedly great albums, by awful artists?
-Read on for our top eight.
+Read on for our top seven.

 Linkin Park: even the lamest bands can strike gold sometimes